awsdocs/amazon-route53-docs/doc_source/resolver-overview-DSN-queries-to-vpc.md

 1. Resolver gets the applicable value for the domain name in the DNS query, either internally or by performing a recursive lookup against public name servers\.

-1. Resolver returns the value \(typically an IPv4 IP address\) to the inbound endpoint\.
+1. Resolver returns the value to the inbound endpoint\.

 1. The inbound endpoint returns the value to the resolver on your network\.